medizininformatik-initiative/Projectathon7-VHF-DataSHIELD/README.md

 2) Import the data

 ### 2.1 Generate data to be imported
-Please use the data export pipeline that is used in the project () to create the required data.
+Please use the data export pipeline that is used in the project [Projectathon7-VHF](https://github.com/medizininformatik-initiative/Projectathon7-VHF) to create the required data.
 As a result of executing this pipeline, there are two files in comma-separated format (CSV, separator is ";").
 - cohort.csv
 - diagnosis.csv

 Please provide these data files in a way you have access to it; you need read permissions.
 You can manage both files locally in a directory or somewhere on a file server you have access to.
 The data import script requires a direct file within any file system, i.e., managing the files within an object store, such as MinIO, and using URL (https://...) for the access is currently not an option.

+Don't change the file structure of the two generated data files

 ### 2.2 Data import
 DataSHIELD internally manages data in projects.
 A project is basically a "container" for data, such as a database.
 The projects should be uniquely named; this is mandatory.
 Each project consists of tables managing the data in tabular format.
 Each table needs to be uniquely named within a project.